stackevo/spudreq/draft-trammell-spud-req.md

 # Use Cases

-The primary use case for endpoint to path signaling, making use of packet grouping, is the binding of limited related semantics (start, ack, and stop) to a flow or a group of packets within a flow which are semantically related in terms of the application or superstrate.
+The primary use case for endpoint to path signaling in the Internet, making use of packet grouping, is the binding of limited related semantics (start, ack, and stop) to a flow or a group of packets within a flow which are semantically related in terms of the application or superstrate.
 By explicitly signaling start and stop semantics, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
 At best, this would allow the application to refrain from sending heartbeat traffic, which might result in reduced radio utilization and thus greater battery life on mobile platforms.

 SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path relative to a tube to the endpoints and other SPUD-